vbe0201/boros/README.md

 boros is a Python library for asynchronous I/O based on the `io_uring` API.

-It features a friendly API for writing concurrent applications with async/await with a focus on performance and usability.
+It features a friendly API for writing concurrent applications based on async/await with a focus on performance and usability.

 > [!WARNING]
 >